 It is unrealistic to expect that we can achieve the right to adequate urban mobility in the GCR without significantly increasing the investments in the sector.
 However, it is also necessary to treat transportation problems as more than only technical problems, which require investment-intensive technical solutions, and to view transportation problems also as political challenges.
 The mobility problems facing Greater Cairo – and most Egyptian cities – are largely related to how priorities are set, decisions are made, and plans are implemented.
 Currently, transport solutions are piecemeal and ad-hoc.
 There are no clear criteria upon which priorities are set or funds allocated.
 Despite the heavy reliance on public transportation and walking as the major mode of mobility in the city, investments keep flowing to accommodate the private car.
 Of the national budget spending on transportation for 2015/2016, only 18% was allocated to public transportation (metro, buses and trams), whereas 24% went to local roads and bridges.
 Are those the best decisions to promote the right to adequate urban mobility and create an accessible city for all, regardless of physical or financial ability, age or gender?
 Similarly, out of the public transport budget a whopping 91.8% is spent on the underground metro with only 8.2% going to public buses.
 How and why these investment decisions are made remains unclear.

 Sims, David.
-(2010).
-Understanding Cairo.
+2010.
+Understanding Cairo: The Logic of a City Out of Control.
 Cairo: The American University in Cairo Press.

 The content of this website is licensed by TADAMUN: The Cairo Urban Solidarity Initiative under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License